-Core exercises can improve your posture, make everyday activities such as bending or twisting much easier, reduce low back pain, and even improve your balance and lessen the risk of falling.
+Core exercises are good for more than just building strong abdominal muscles.
+These efficient exercises can improve your posture, make everyday activities such as bending or twisting much easier, reduce low back pain, and even improve your balance and lessen the risk of falling.
 Core work should be part of a well-rounded workout routine.

 A basic workout plan